FAQ & Documentation

 ZeroThink CLI

-The CLI supports direct file injection, workspace scans, file search, file writes and replacements, zip creation and extraction, remote SCP transfers, remote file inspection and edits on saved server profiles, repo-level guidance files like ZEROTHINK.md, CLAUDE.md, AGENTS.md, and .claude/CLAUDE.md, local web search, saved browser pages, Playwright MCP automation for dynamic pages, page attach flows, and the same packed file strategy used in the web app, so large source files and config dumps are easier to analyze without immediately blowing the window.
+The CLI supports direct file injection, workspace scans, file search, file writes and replacements, zip creation and extraction, Z-Pepper file/folder encryption and decryption, automatic encrypted project bundles, lock/protect/unlock aliases, remote SCP transfers, remote file inspection and edits on saved server profiles, repo-level guidance files like ZEROTHINK.md, CLAUDE.md, AGENTS.md, and .claude/CLAUDE.md, local web search, saved browser pages, Playwright MCP automation for dynamic pages, page attach flows, and the same packed file strategy used in the web app, so large source files and config dumps are easier to analyze without immediately blowing the window.
 The CLI reasoning layer now follows a stronger private orient → inspect → plan → act → verify → report workflow instead of staying in generic assistant mode.

 The public install and manual page is exposed at /cli.
 The CLI can run in a safer folder-only mode for one repo or switch to machine mode when you want shell and server operator access, and the guide now walks beginners through install, linked-account mode, no-Google direct mode, first prompt, help topics, model selection, autocomplete, local checkpoint/resume flows, local planning, and the limits of direct mode.
-It also has a built-in zerothink update command that verifies the published CLI hash before replacing the local script, zerothink status for a quick local readiness snapshot, a remote workspace lane via zerothink remote ..., a local MCP layer with a built-in Playwright browser profile via zerothink mcp add-playwright and zerothink playwright open https://example.com, plus self-driven agent workflows like zerothink autopilot "audit this repo", zerothink agent create zero1 "map the auth flow", zerothink agent log zero1, zerothink stop zero1, and in-prompt /stop.
+It also has a built-in zerothink update command that verifies the published CLI hash before replacing the local script, zerothink status for a quick local readiness snapshot, a remote workspace lane via zerothink remote ..., saved-profile checks like zerothink server check prod /var/www/html, local PDF reports like zerothink pdf create report.pdf --file notes.md, a local MCP layer with a built-in Playwright browser profile via zerothink mcp add-playwright and zerothink playwright open https://example.com, plus self-driven agent workflows like zerothink autopilot "audit this repo", zerothink agent create zero1 "map the auth flow", zerothink agent log zero1, zerothink stop zero1, and in-prompt /stop.
 For coding, the current recommended defaults are openai/gpt-oss-120b on Groq and qwen/qwen3-coder-480b-a35b-instruct on NVIDIA, and the fastest way to inspect the curated shortlist is zerothink models coding.
-If you just type a normal task like make a new project folder for shafaet.com inside the interactive prompt, Agent Zero now routes that into execution mode automatically instead of staying in pure chat mode, unless you switch to a staging lane like /steer plan.
+If you just type a normal task like make a small game or make a new project folder for shafaet.com inside the interactive prompt, Agent Zero now routes that into execution mode automatically instead of staying in pure chat mode, unless you switch to a staging lane like /steer plan.
+The file/tree tools now keep broad inspections compact by skipping common dependency, cache, vendor, and backup directories unless you explicitly inspect those paths.

 If you skip Google login in the CLI, ZeroThink can still auto-detect GROQ_API_KEY or NVIDIA_API_KEY from your local shell, or you can store them locally with zerothink key set groq / zerothink key set nvidia.
 That lane does not import Vault keys, memory, saved history, linked-account session state, or Pro account state.
 Local CLI browser tools like zerothink search, zerothink browse, /search-web, /page, and local Playwright MCP browser commands still work because they are machine-local terminal helpers rather than website account features.
 For Groq and NVIDIA, the CLI can also fall back to that local direct-key lane automatically if the linked provider lane fails.
 If you ever want the exact live route instead of asking the model to guess, use zerothink runtime or /runtime.
 If you already have the CLI installed, the safe update command is simply zerothink update.